SouzaGabriel26/MyContacts/fe/README.md

 This folder contains the source code for the FE (frontend) component of the MyContacts project.
 The FE is built using React.js, a popular JavaScript library for building user interfaces.

+## Improvements

+New Feature:
+CRUD Functionality for Categories: I have implemented a fully functional CRUD (Create, Read, Update, Delete) system for managing categories.
+This feature allows users to create, update, and delete categories to better organize their contacts.
+You can access the category management functionality from the "New Contact" page.

 ## Technologies Used

 The FE component incorporates the following technologies: